 MuseumPass Istanbul

-The first ticket option you need to understand is the MuseumPass Istanbul.
-This official sightseeing pass is issued by Turkey’s Ministry of Culture and Tourism.
-It grants foreign visitors one-time entry to major state-run museums and archaeological sites in Istanbul.
-Many of them are located in the Sultanahmet and the Galata area.
+The primary option for cultural travelers is the MuseumPass Istanbul.
+Issued by the Ministry of Culture and Tourism, this official pass grants foreign visitors one-time entry to 13 major state-run museums and archaeological sites, primarily in the Sultanahmet and Galata neighborhoods.

 Where to Buy the MuseumPass Istanbul